 1- Acquisition of original digital contents created the authors or the copyright owners.

-This could be article, books, monograph, conference proceedings, pictures etc.
+This could be article, books, monograph, conference proceedings, pictures, etc.

-2- Converting non-digital document into digital

-3- Subscribing or using open access or free based information resources by to their website or creating a link that will serve as a pointer to the external sources e) List any 5 digital information services that can be rendered in any library of your choice

-4- Handling issues relating to right management, which may include keeping track of copyright issues of the digital contents as well as authenticating users and their access to the digital information resources.
+- 2- Converting non-digital document into digital - 3- Subscribing or using open access or free based information resources by to their website or creating a link that will serve as a pointer to the external sources - 4- Handling issues relating to right management, which may include keeping track of copyright issues of the digital contents as well as authenticating users and their access to the digital information resources.